 Here’s something to be aware of every single time you search the internet for ANY kind of supplies list – even a potty training supplies list:

+Don’t overcomplicate your child’s potty training journey with “targets”.
+I think you will like these 3 potty training supplies much more than the extensive lists.
 I believe the less “stuff” you buy for potty training, the FASTER potty training can actually go!

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 There are a very few things you’ll want to have on hand, that make the process easier, but I promise… the list of best potty training tools is short.

 You CAN buy a fun potty training book to read with your kiddo, but it’s honestly not necessary.
 Patient conversations with mommy and daddy will do the same thing as a book!

 I am a big believer in cold turkey-style potty training: